 Myth: You can feel a slot's volatility in just a few spins.
 Fact: Variance is only clear over hundreds or thousands of spins - the short-term is always unpredictable.

 Myth: All jackpots are high volatility.
-Fact: Some progressive/jackpot games are lower volatility, offering frequent mini wins too - always check the paytable.
+Fact: Some progressive or jackpot games are lower volatility, offering frequent mini wins too - always check the paytable.

 Myth: Bonus features always increase volatility.
-Fact: Some bonus rounds (like persistent wilds) increase volatility, but others (like frequent respins) may lower it.
+Fact: Some bonus rounds increase volatility, but others can smooth out payouts.
 It depends on the game design.

 Which Volatility Suits You?